SushantDaga/jeebench-replication/README.md

 - `--presence-penalty`: Penalizes tokens already present (for OpenAI and OpenRouter)
 - `--stop`: Sequences where the API will stop generating further tokens

+#### API Call Parameters

+You can configure API call behavior with these parameters:

+- `--sleep-time`: Delay between API calls in seconds (default: 1.0)
+- `--max-retries`: Maximum number of retries for API calls (default: 3)
+- `--initial-delay`: Initial delay for retry backoff in seconds (default: 1.0)
+- `--backoff-factor`: Factor to increase delay on each retry (default: 2.0)

+#### Error Handling Parameters

+- `--stop-on-error`: Stop evaluation on the first error encountered (after retries are exhausted)

 ### Examples

 Evaluate OpenAI with direct prompting: